stoopfrench/RESTful_Movie_API_Node/readme.md

 GET `http://localhost:8080/genre`

-	Returns a list of ALL the genres in the database.
+	Returns a list of ALL the genres in the database in alphabetical order.

+	Options:
+		Sort by number of movies in each genre (descending) - http://localhost:8080/genre?sort=movies

 **Search by Genre**